PedroHenriques/dotnet_toolkit/README.md

 - A GUI for Redis
 - A GUI for Kafka

+There will also be a stopped container named `db_init` which sets up the MongoDb replica set and exits.

 2. **[OPTIONAL]** From the root of the project run the command
 ```sh
 sh cli/start_elk.sh [services]